Empower. Engage. Enact.

 4. Engage in creative activities designed to explore the topic in innovative ways.

-• The summit is taking place because the threat of nuclear warfare is very real, and the need for a comprehensive understanding and commitment to nuclear disarmament is more urgent than ever.
+• The threat of nuclear warfare is very real, and the need for a comprehensive understanding and commitment to nuclear disarmament is more urgent than ever!

 “These weapons are not a necessary evil; they are the ultimate evil.”